ottokafka2/leave/docs/diaries/2024/feburary/monster.md

 # 2024-02-04
 Loneliness came to me like a sniffing dog.
 I learn this from a book I am reading.
-I watch `Monster` by Hirokaru today and `The Holdovers` by Alexander Payne yesterday.
+I watch `Monster` by Koreeda today and `The Holdovers` by Alexander Payne yesterday.
 Both highly qualified movies.

 Monster gets me.
 Nostalgia came to me like a sniffing dog.
 I remember a friend back in primary schook.